openmultiplayer/web/docs/scripting/callbacks/OnFilterScriptExit.md

 ---
 title: OnFilterScriptExit
 description: This callback is called when a filterscript is unloaded.
-It is only called inside the filterscript which is unloaded.

 tags: []
 ---

 ## Description

-Ang callback na ito ay natatawag kapag ang filterscript ay in-unload sa server.
+This callback is called when a filterscript is unloaded.
+It is only called inside the filterscript which is unloaded.

 ## Examples